Looking for a Shaw SmartVoice Review?

 2. Payments are ongoing (your payments continue for as long as you use the service).

-This is not a downside if you have a smaller workforce or a limited number of phones or if that’s your preferred way of operating (as with leasing a car), but it can get taxing as your workforce grows.
+This is not a problem if you have a smaller workforce (usually under 10 users) or a limited number of phones, or if that’s your preferred way of operating (as with leasing a car), but it can become taxing as your workforce grows.

-For example, if you have 10 phones at $39.99 per month your monthly cost is $399.99 per month, that’s not bad (at least in the short term) but if your company were to expand to 20 users (yeay – growth is good!), all of a sudden your monthly costs are doubled to 799.80 per month – in perpetuity!
+For example, if you have 10 phones at $39.99 per month, your monthly cost is $399.99 per month.
+But if your company were to expand to 20 users, all of a sudden your monthly costs are doubled to 799.80 per month – in perpetuity – which over the course of time will come out as a much more costly option when compared to buying your own phone system.

 Each additional feature also adds additional recurring costs (e.g. adding a conference bridge is $5 per participant in perpetuity).